Code-Institute-Submissions/MelWatts-better_you_fitness_AprResub/README.md

 * As a first time visitor, my aim is to be able to find what I am looking for very easily with an simple navigation through the site.
 * As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
 * As a First Time Visitor, I want to be able to easily navigate throughout the site to find contact forms and to sign up for a free trial.
+* As a First Time Visitor, I want to be able to easily navigate throughout the site to register a new account so I can comment on the blog posts.

 ## Returning visitor goals: